-The Minimum Credit Enhancement Test for Loan Group 1 Will Not Be Satisfied at Closing With a Potential Effect Over Time of Extending the Weighted Average Lives of the Notes 73 The Notes Feature a Loss Structure That May Result in Limited Liquidity of the Notes and May Limit Investors' Ability to Sell the Notes 73 Changes in the Market Value of the Notes May Not Be Reflective of the Performance or Anticipated Performance of the Reference Obligations 73 Market Conditions and Future Program Developments Affecting Our Credit Risk Sharing Transactions May Reduce Market Liquidity for the Notes and Limit Investors' Ability to Sell the Notes 73 Legal Investment Considerations May Restrict Certain Investors 74 Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes 74 The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes 75 The Notes May Be Redeemed Early 75 The Projected Recovery Amount and the Actual Subsequent Recoveries for a Group of Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Related Noteholders 75 The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based on Prevailing Interest Rates 76 Exchanges of Notes May Result in Investors Holding Lower Rated Notes 76 A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes 76 The Ratings on the Rated Notes May Not Reflect All Risks 76 The Class 1B-1 and Class 2B-1 Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date 77 The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited 77 Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System 78 Tax Characterization of the Notes Fannie Mae and its Paying Agent Intend to Withhold U.S. Federal Income Tax on the Entire Amount of Each Class Coupon Payment (as Adjusted as a Result of any Modification Events) with Respect to the Class B-1 Notes in Respect of Payments Made to Non-U.S. Persons and Fannie Mae Will Not Gross Up for Such Withheld Amounts 79 ERISA Considerations 80 T The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be Adverse to the Interests of the Noteholders 80 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes 80 Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders 80
+The Minimum Credit Enhancement Test for Loan Group 1 Will Not Be Satisfied at Closing With a Potential Effect Over Time of Extending the Weighted Average Lives of the Notes The Notes Feature a Loss Structure That May Result in Limited Liquidity of the Notes and May Limit Investors' Ability to Sell the Notes Changes in the Market Value of the Notes May Not Be Reflective of the Performance or Anticipated Performance of the Reference Obligations Market Conditions and Future Program Developments Affecting Our Credit Risk Sharing Transactions May Reduce Market Liquidity for the Notes and Limit Investors' Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors 74 Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes 74 The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes The Notes May Be Redeemed Early The Projected Recovery Amount and the Actual Subsequent Recoveries for a Grou p of Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Related Noteholders The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based of Prevailing Interest Rates Exchanges of Notes May Result in Investors Holding Lower Rated Notes A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect th Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes The Ratings on the Rated Notes May Not Reflect All Risks The Class 1B-1 and Class 2B-1 Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System Tax Characterization of the Notes Fannie Mae and its Paying Agent Intend to Withhold U.S. Federal Income Tax on the Entire Amount of Each Class Coupon Payment (as Adjusted as a Result of any Modification Events) with Pagnet to the Class P. 1 Notes in Pagnet of any Modification Events) with Respect to the Class B-1 Notes in Respect of Payments Made to Non U.S. Persons and Fannia Mae Will Not Gross Up for Payments Made to Non-U.S. Persons and Fannie Mae Will Not Gross Up for Such Withheld Amounts 70 ERISA Considerations The Interests of Fannie Mae, the Dealers and Others May Conflict With and Be 80 Adverse to the Interests of the Noteholders 80 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, 80 Third-Party Sales, Short Sales and Disposition Timelines May Increase the Rist k of Loss on the Notes Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders interests of 1 annie wae way not be ranghed with the interests of the Noteholders